A Word on Contemporary Web Design

 This type of design may match up nicely with the substance-void world the media shows us, but if that’s the best our profession can create then it’s not just my personal preference to endorse Craiglist-esque forms of design, but also my conviction that 1999 pragmatic table-based design has won a late round.

-Web designers must be able to produce web sites and apps that can handle, not attempt to pity, information density.
+Web designers must be able to produce websites and apps that can handle, not attempt to pity, information density.
 Yes, there’s negative space and such.
 But there’s also such a thing as missing the point.

 PS.

 If you like a taste of numbers, a few months back, already suspicious of information-poor sites, I looked at a sample of popular sites and counted the words in the immediately visible section of an arbitrary 1,024×768 pixels browser window.
-Apple: 13 words; Microsoft: 15 words; CNN: 124 words; New York Times: 294 words; Edward Tufte: 390 words.
+Apple: 13 words; Microsoft: 15 words; CNN: 124 words; the New York Times: 294 words; Edward Tufte: 390 words.
 In comparison: a tweet: ø <23 words; a text message ø <27 words.
 But there’s more to do and say here, and so it’s fair to point out problems with these numbers.

 Was this useful or interesting?
-Share (toot) this post, or maybe treat me to a coffee.
+Share (toot) this post, or support my work by buying one of my books (they’re affordable, and many receive updates).
 Thanks!

 About Me